You must be a U.S. citizen or eligible non-citizen.

 If you receive any financial assistance from an outside source (e.g., a private scholarship) that is not included on your Award Letter, you must inform the Office of Financial Assistance.

 You must be enrolled at least half-time (six credit hours minimum for undergraduate students for all semesters; five credit hours minimum for graduate students for the fall and spring semesters and three credit hours minimum for the summer semester) to be eligible for the Federal Direct Loan(s).
+You must review the Disbursement Process -- Receiving Your Aid so as to understand the financial aid disbursement process.

 If you drop below half-time status after the add/drop period, all loans for future semesters will be cancelled.
 You will be required to complete loan exit counseling and an exit counseling hold will be placed on your student account until this requirement is completed.
 You must submit a written request for a review of your financial aid status to determine if the cancelled loans can be reinstated.
 If you have any questions about your enrollment and continued eligibility for financial aid, please contact the Office of Financial Assistance.